nuke504/talk-less-noise/README.md

 ## React Frontend

-THe frontend files can be found in `frontend`.
+The frontend files can be found in `frontend`.
 They are organised according to this structure:

 _Not all files/folders are shown.
 Only important ones are shown_